mstksg/inCode/copy/entries/trie.md

 `hylo` lets us see that the original recursive data type was nothing more than a distraction.
 Through it, we see the light.

+I call the experiencing of making this revelation "achieving hylomorphism".

 Our final map-to-graph function can therefore be expressed as:

 ```haskell